ryzalk/dvc-for-cd4ml/README.md

-#AISG Makerspace: DVC for CD4ML - Part 2
+# AISG Makerspace: DVC for CD4ML - Part 2

 ![DVC for CD4ML - Part 2 Banner](https://makerspace.aisingapore.org/wp-content/uploads/2020/12/ShareAI-DVC-for-CD4ML-Banner-Part-2.png)

+This repository contains all the code and scripts for the post mentioned in the title.
+This README document lists down the commands for the different workflows for the reader to execute in sequence.

 ## [1.
 Beginning Continuous Integration](https://makerspace.aisingapore.org/2020/12/data-versioning-for-cd4ml-–-part-2/#begin-ci)